 In 2013, the study has been extended to include several other locations, including two others in Kent (Sandwich Bay and Dover), the Severn Estuary (near Bristol), Spurn lighthouse (East Yorkshire) and Portland Bill (Dorset).
 The Kent sites allow us to look at potential migration in an area which, intuitively, it would be expected to be detectable (if occurring).
 The sea crossing between Kent and continental Europe is the shortest available to bats, and in interpreting the data we are also considering weather patterns (from bird observatory data) and other contextual information such as records of migrant moths and birds.

 Pilot work at the other coastal sites will allow us to investigate whether, in fact, bats make regular landfall at sites further up the east coast of the North Sea, and also further to the west, either of which would involve longer sea crossings.
 The detector on the Severn Estuary, which is located on a migratory flyway for birds, may also result in interesting contextual data on apparent bat migration and disperal (particularly Nathusius’ pipistrelle) that ties in with the rest of the study.

 For further information about the work at Spurn, Portland, and on the Severn Estuary, please contact Jim Gillespie in BSG Ecology’s Newport Office – 01633 509000

-For information on the work being undertaken in Kent, please contact Laura Grant in BSG Ecology’s Oxford Office – 01865 883833
+For information on the work being undertaken in Kent, please contact Dr Peter Shepherd in BSG Ecology’s Oxford Office – 01865 883833